 Increased body mass index (BMI) has been shown to be an independent risk factor for bladder cancer development.
-There is also a dose response relationship where it appears that the relative risk of developing bladder cancer increases as BMI increases.
-(30,31) While lifestyle-associated factors including high BMI, low physical activity, and related metabolic disorders are associated with bladder cancer, these relationships are most evident in never smokers because smoking dominates bladder cancer risk, obscuring the contributions of these other factors.
-(32)
+There is also a dose response relationship where it appears that the relative risk of developing bladder cancer increases as BMI increases.(32,33) While lifestyle-associated factors including high BMI, low physical activity, and related metabolic disorders are associated with bladder cancer, these relationships are most evident in never smokers because smoking dominates bladder cancer risk, obscuring the contributions of these other factors.(34)

 I would agree with Dr. Shield's assessment that "[b]eing overweight and obese, and with metabolic syndrome, have been reported to increase the risk of bladder cancer, which may be more pronounced for never smokers.
 IARC considers there to be sufficient human evidence for obesity as a cause of bladder cancer.
 This includes in conjunction with diabetes for persons with metabolic syndrome (obesity, diabetes, hypertension and high cholesterol)."
+(See Dr. Shields - vi.
+Chronic Inflammation or Infections

-(Dr. Shields - General Causation Report, p.
-209).
+General Causation Report, p.
+209) (citations omitted).
 Data regarding UTUC and BMI is even more limited, as it is with all risk factors typically associated with bladder cancer.